cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

    Though this pipeline view is not editable, clicking the icons will bring up the same dialogs as before, showing which values have been configured for each stage of the pipeline.

 #.
-The pipeline view has controls for launching the application and managing the physical
+The pipeline view has controls for launching and managing the physical
-   application; important buttons to note are the *Run* (on the left) and the *View in CDAP* (on the right):
+   application; important buttons to note are *Run* (on the left) and *View in CDAP* (on the right):

    .. figure:: /_images/hydrator-gs-1-8-pipeline-annotated.png